holochain/bootstrap/README.md

 Get the time 'now' from the service as a millisecond unix timestamp.

-The `signed_at_ms` MUST be in the past from the perspective of the bootstrap service otherwise agent info won't be accepted.
+The `signed_at_ms` SHOULD be in the past from the perspective of the bootstrap service but this is NOT enforced.
+The correctness of times remains between agents and so the bootstrap service is agnostic to far future signed and expiry times.
+That said, the bootstrap service will not hold data longer than an hour and peers are free to ignore bad times (in their opinion).

-If an agent wants to be sure that the signing time will be accepted by the service it can first call `now` and then use the returned timestamp for signing.
+If an agent wants some assurance that the signing time will be accepted by their peers it can first call `now` and then use the returned timestamp for signing.

-An agent can call `now` once upon booting a conductor and then calculate an offset relative to their agent local time, then use the offset for as long as it is safe to assume that the local clock has not shifted relative to the service.
+An agent can call `now` once upon booting a conductor and then calculate an offset relative to their agent local time, then use the offset for as long as it is safe to assume that the local clock has not shifted.

 A full clock sync algorithm like (S)NTP is NOT required, the signing time simply needs to be within a few seconds on both machines and in the past from the